lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    Looking at the evolution of energy again, one can see that energy increasing with the deformation, before completely relaxing when the CNT finally breaks.
+    Looking at the evolution of energy again, one can see that the energy is increasing with the deformation, before completely relaxing when the CNT finally breaks.

 .. figure:: ../figures/level1/breaking-a-carbon-nanotube/energy-breakable-dark.png